Milwaukee M18 FUEL Review

 The Milwaukee M18 is not the quietest saw in our review.
 It reads 86.8 decibels on the sound meter and is especially whiny and loud compared to many other cordless chainsaws from 50 feet away.

 The Milwaukee M18 is on the premium side of the price scale.
 That being said, once you buy into the M18 line of tools you can save money on a battery and charger in the future.
 We think that the Milwaukee offers great value, so long as you plan on getting more of their tools if you don't already own some.

-The M18 earned one of our highest scores for a reason.
+The M18 earned one of the highest scores in our batter chainsaw review for a reason.
 The point that we must keep returning to is that this saw has wonderful performance.
 The Milwaukee model has an extremely rapid wind-up that will make certain that you aren't waiting on the tool to get started and you'll be spending more time cutting than with practically any other model.
-With easy to use controls and a good battery, we feel very comfortable recommending this saw to our readers.
+With easy-to-use controls and a good battery, we feel very comfortable recommending this saw to our readers.